keeltrace/qlcplus-wiki/OSX-Build-HOWTO.md

 When QLC+ has been successfully compiled, you can install it into your home directory as QLC.app by issuing the following command to the terminal:<br>
 `make install`<br>

 Don't worry; everything is installed inside this one application bundle in your home directory.
 Go to Finder and navigate to your home directory.
-You should see the QLC logo there and if you dare click it, QLC+ launcher should open.
+You should see the QLC+ logo there and if you dare click it, QLC+ launcher should open.
 You can move the application bundle manually under Applications if you wish.
 Have fun! :)

 ## Package creation